 Do life logging apps really make a difference?

 So, this January more than ever, the hunger to be our best is in the air.
 We’ve become obsessed with our ‘quantifiable self’.
 Clearly, we feel powerful when we can control things in our lives, such as our health.
-Apps such as MyFitnessPal, Headspace and Fitbit provide us with data that should enables us to change our ways.
+Apps such as MyFitnessPal, Headspace and Fitbit provide us with data that should enable us to change our ways.
 This regular lifelogging means that we can access information about our stress levels, menstruation, mood, heart rate, diet and exercise.
 Useful, huh?

 Well.
 Actually, these numbers are only useful if we know what to do with them.